airbnb/lunar/.github/CONTRIBUTING.md

 ## 🛠 Developing

 Lunar at minimum requires Node v8.9 and NPM v6.8.
-To being, run `npm install` and `npm run bootstrap`.
+To begin, run `npm install` and `npm run bootstrap`.

 - Builds can be ran with `npm run build`.